alexpilk/tt-coding-tasks/README.md

 Two lists are merged in `O(n)`.
 Every merge cycle reduces number of lists by two, which results in `O(log k)`.
-Overall time complexity is `O(n * k)` where n is the number f elements and k is the number of lists.
+Overall time complexity is `O(n * log k)` where n is the number f elements and k is the number of lists.

 ## Sudoku solver